Denver

 December 1937: Thomas Edwin Harris received the prestigious SPAB Windmill Section Certificate

-1941: Mill struck by lightning damaging one of the sails and windmilling ceased.
+1941: Mill struck by lightning damaging one sails and the curb - windmilling ceased.
 Diesel milling continued

 1949: Mill preserved with skeleton sails & fan